kanton-aargau/windows-fs/readme.md

 ### mount

-Mounts a network drive to the next available drive Letter and returns a the drive letter which it was mounted on.
+Mounts a network drive to the next available drive letter and returns a the drive letter which it was mounted on.

 **Parameters**